maths/moodle-qtype_stack/doc/en/Authoring/Future_proof.md

 ## Writing CAS code

-The CAS code (internally keyvals and CASStrings) consists of Maxima assignement statements and can suffer from Maximas behaviour changing as well as changes in the STACK provided Maxima functions.
+The CAS code (internally keyvals and CASStrings) consists of Maxima assignment statements and can suffer from Maximas behaviour changing as well as changes in the STACK provided Maxima functions.
 There is little you can do about that other than trying to develop your questions on as new as possible Maxima version to give them longer life.
 Otherwise there are some details that should be noted:

 * End your statements with semicolons (`;`) this will ease your life if you ever need to copy code to Maxima for testing.
 In the future semicolons may become mandatory, automatic conversion will however handle that change.
 * Avoid interesting chars in your variable names e.g. `_` has meaning and it is reasonable to assume that new chars might have new meanings in the future.